CruxConnect/crux-docs/_product_retailer/inventory_remove_item.md

 ---
-Add Items to an existing Inventory List for your account.
-This allows you to add Items with all associated SKUs to an Inventory List.
-By providing your inventory_list_uuid and a list of item_uuids, you can successfully add them to the indicated Inventory List.
+Remove Items from an existing Inventory List for your account.
+This allows you to remove Items with all associated SKUs from an Inventory List.
+By providing your inventory_list_uuid and a list of item_uuids, you can successfully remove them from the indicated Inventory List.

 ### Request Parameters: